mattcarlotta/nvi/README.md

 Currently, GNU linux and Mac OS (v13+ although older versions that support C++17 may work as well).
 For Windows support, please visit this [documentation](https://i.imgur.com/MPGenY1.gif).

 ### What are the nvi configuration file specs?
-This `.nvi` configuration file attempts to give you the flexibility and ease-of-use of defining flags and arguments under an environment configuratin.
+This `.nvi` configuration file attempts to give you the flexibility and ease-of-use of defining flags and arguments under an environment configuration.

-Therefore, the config file parser is **NOT** a TOML-complaint parser and has some rules.
+Therefore, while the config file parser is flexible, it is **NOT** a TOML-complaint parser and has some rules.

 The configuration file must:
 - be named `.nvi`
-- not contain spaces within, before or after the environment's name
+- not contain spaces within, before or after the `[environment]`'s name
-- not contain spaces within a `files` .env name nor within the `required` keys; instead, use underscores: `example_1`
+- not contain spaces within a `files` .env name nor within the `required` keys; instead, files/key should use underscores: `example_1`
 - not contain comments after a configuration `key = value` option
 - not contain multi-line arguments